0x25/shellpaste/README.md

-Shellpaste is a service like pastebin but with curl an simple.
+Shellpaste is a service like pastebin but with curl and simple.
 beta now

 # Direct connection to service